trstovall/lamora/arthur.md

     Stunt
 https://www.youtube.com/watch?v=62-wpWAcZYM

-"Be as wise as serpents, and innocent as doves."
+"Be as wise as serpents, and as innocent as doves."

 "By the Spine of the Father, the Venom of the Mother, and the Blood of the Son, I turn you into a serpent."